How to Sew Pointe Shoes

 Threading a Bulky-Duty Needle

-You’ll require a bulky-duty needle to confirm that it’ll become capable of penetrating the shoe’s thick materials at that point.
-Push the thread end through the eye of your Needle and pull until there is half of the thread on either side of the Needle.
-Then, knot down at the thread edge to keep it in the right place while sewing through the elastic and the shoe.
+Then, pull until there is half of the thread on either side of the Needle.
+Next, knot down at the thread edge to keep it in the right place while sewing through the resilient and the footwear.

-• Be sure to pick a thread color that coincides with your pointe shoes and elastic so that it mixes in with them.
+• Be sure to pick a thread color that coincides with your footwear and elastic so that it mixes in with them.

 Section Two: Stitching Criss-Crossed Elastic Bands